Clinical Network for Child Protection

 Additional schedules are likely to be added over time, and when approved will be published on this website.

-Reports of concern should still be made on the 0508 FAMILY (326459).
-However, all emails should be sent to firstname.lastname@example.org (E-mails sent to existing email addresses will automatically come through to the new email address).
+Reports of Concern can be sent by secure email to firstname.lastname@example.org (E-mails sent to any of the pre-existing email addresses will automatically come through to the new email address).

 Child Protection Best Practice Guidelines

 The Clinical Network supports the development of the Maternity Care, Wellbeing and Child Protection Best Practice Guidelines.
-A national resource kit (including core documents for administering the meeting and recording outcomes/plans) is under development.
+A national resource kit (including core documents for administering the meeting and recording outcomes/plans) has been developed and can be accessed by contacting email@example.com.

 The Privacy Commissioner in November 2014 launched guidance on Sharing Information about vulnerable children.
 This site includes an interactive escalation ladder.